undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 1,641 students overall (including freshmen) at State University of New York at Oswego in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 490 full-time freshmen.
-Federal non-need-based scholarships and grants totaled $12,333,465 for students at this institution, while state aid came to $214,239.
+1,641 students, including freshmen, were awarded institutional non-need-based financial aid at this institution in 2024.
+490 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
+The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $12,333,465 while the state aid is $214,239.
 The total amount of non-need-based institutional scholarships/grants was $5,576,554.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $195,832 USD.

 Majors